Final report for LNE21-421

 February 29, 2024

-Four different events were held in 2021, 3 virtual and 1 in-person.
-A total of 87 individuals were reached through these events.
-The curriculum for these events was largely focused on beneficial insects; how to attract, rear, create habitat for them.
-The pests of concern were aphids, Two Spotted Spider Mite and Cabbage Whitefly.
+Four events were held in 2021, 3 virtual and 1 in-person, reaching a total of 87 participants.
+The curriculum for these events was largely focused on beneficial insects; how to attract, rear, and create habitat for them.
+The pests of concern were aphids, Twospotted Spider Mite and Cabbage Whitefly.

-Nine different events were held in 2022, 4 virtual and 5 in-person reaching a total of 151 individuals.
+Nine events were held in 2022, 4 virtual and 5 in-person, reaching a total of 181 participants.
 Workshops covered topics including scouting and pest identification, understanding life cycles of important pests and how to manage them, understanding beneficial insects, and using organic and biopesticides.
 Three workshops were targeted specifically towards youth, with a focus on insects on the farm, building healthy soils, and cultivating healthy land and community.

 Date |